freemansoft/wsl2-utils/README.md

 )
 ```

+# Things that are lost when moving a registration location

+## The distribution.exe file no longer exists.
+The WSL installation process creates a `<distribution>.exe` file for each distribution.
+You can use that command similarly to the wsl command.
+Regaining that .exe file involves thinking and registry works.

+## The default user selection is lost
+The default user when opening a connection becomes `root`.
-# Resetting the default user for Linux Distributions
+You can reset the default user for Linux Distributions.
 The import operation will lose the default user resulting in all shells opening as root.
 That binding is actually stored in a windows registry entry.

 ### Simple fix